chnm/crdh-jekyll/_essays/v02-03-century-of-black-mormons.md

 Meanwhile in Oshkosh, Wisconsin, [Esther Jane "Nettie" Kirchhoff](https://exhibits.lib.utah.edu/s/century-of-black-mormons/page/kirchhoff-esther-jane-nettie-scott) was a founding member of the tiny LDS branch organized there in 1904.
-Her husband Richard was a German- born immigrant and Nettie was of mixed racial ancestry.
+Her husband Richard was a German-born immigrant and Nettie was of mixed racial ancestry.
 She became Sunday School Secretary in an atypical mixed gender and mixed-race Sunday School presidency.[^18] She also taught Sunday School, as did [Elijah Banks](https://exhibits.lib.utah.edu/s/century-of-black-mormons/page/banks-elijah),